kirangagitau/pet_project/README.md

-# @Authors Gitau Muguro && Wanjiku Macharia
+# Authors Gitau Muguro && Wanjiku Macharia

 This is a collaborative project with the two of us aiming at learning, understanding and mastering python programming language.
 It is common for developers to collaborate on on a project every now